Taking time off for an event or activity during the work day

 Absences for non-work-related events and service activities

 The University of Washington is proud to support activities that celebrate our community like Whole U events, faculty seminars, and volunteer activities.
-When non-work-related events and activities occur during your scheduled work hours, it is up to you to speak with your supervisor about the possibility of participating.
+When non-work-related events and activities occur during your scheduled work hours, it is up to you to speak with your manager about the possibility of participating.

-As is true for vacations and other personal absence requests, if the requested time off would impair departmental operations, the supervisor may deny the request.
-If your supervisor approves time off to attend the activity, you may use vacation time off, compensatory time, discretionary time off and holiday credit to cover the absence.
+As is true for vacations and other personal absence requests, if the requested time off would impair departmental operations, the manager may deny the request.
+If your manager approves time off to attend the activity, you may use vacation time off, compensatory time, discretionary time off and holiday credit to cover the absence.
 For exempt professional staff who are requesting a partial day absence, please visit the Partial-Day Absence webpage.

 We encourage units to be flexible in order to encourage employee participation in these events as they foster engagement in the workplace, leading to a happier, more productive workforce.